-The Toddler Class is for children age 15 months to 2.5 years and is designed to be a welcoming and joyful introduction to a child’s preschool experience.
-The classroom will have a maximum of 12 children with 2 co-teachers and an assistant.
+The Toddler Class is for children age 15 months to 2+ years and is designed to be a welcoming and joyful introduction to a child’s preschool experience.

 The class focuses on developing our youngest learners’ sense of curiosity as they explore their desire to investigate the world.
 Each day, children have the opportunity to engage in playful and hands-on experiences that support a child’s sense of wonder as they engage in sensory and art experiences, listen to stories, sing and dance, and explore the classroom environment.
 Through these daily experiences, the children build their fine motor skills, their cognition, and their self-concept.
 Every day, the children also visit our large, indoor playground where they are invited to climb, run, slide, swing, and build the gross motor skills that are central to their larger development.

 We understand the importance of helping toddlers develop a feeling of security as they transition away from their homes and into their first group setting.
 The teaching staff focuses on supporting families and children through a gentle and individualized separation process.
 When you enroll, the teachers will reach out to you and discuss your child’s experiences being away from home, your feelings on your child attending preschool, how you anticipate your child will cope with being away from home, and will work with you in designing a visit and transition schedule that fits your family’s goals.